uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### 4.1.1 Out-bound licensing

-uPortal-home and uPortal-app-framework include the Apache 2 license (approved for Apereo outbound) as LICENSE, but do not include the NOTICE file intended for inclusion with Apache2-licensed products.
+uPortal-home and uPortal-app-framework include the Apache 2 license (approved for Apereo outbound) as LICENSE and accompanying NOTICE file acknowledging dependencies under Apache 2 and other permitted licenses.

 Next actions:

-+ Add `NOTICE` file.
-(Requires some auditing to get its contents correct).
-(Intended for Q3 2017).
++ Stop using Maven, stop delivering a `.war`, and thereby stop having Java dependencies and further simplify licensing posture.

 #### 4.1.2 License marking

 + Partial but not verified-complete license marking.
-+ Poor acknowledgement of dependency or inclusion licensing.

 Next actions:

 + Clean up marking source code with license.
 (Intended for Q3 2017).
 + Automate source code header checking
-+ Add NOTICE file.
-Audit inclusions and dependencies to get its contents right.
-(Intended for Q3 2017).
-+ Automate `NOTICE` file checking
++ Stop using Maven, stop delivering a `.war`, and thereby stop having Java dependencies and further simplify licensing posture.

 #### 4.1.3 Contributor License Agreements